 Obviously.
 If it is not made out of laminated fabric using ultrasonic welding, then its probably not really waterproof.
 In your waterproof travel backpack, you want heavy-duty 100% waterproof cloth that can keep water out regardless of the exposure time.
 It has to be constructed without stitches using high frequency welded seams protecting the inside from dust, sand and water.
 An added plus of this is that the inside the waterproof backpack becomes trapped once you close it.
 This means these kind of backpacks will float on the surface of the water.
 Of course, you can let the air out before closing it if you want to.

 Carrying small dry bags for the essentials that can not get wet is not very practical.
 Wouldn’t it be better if everything you own would stay dry: your camera, wallet and keys as well as all your clothes, snacks and other things you carry with you.
-The size of the backpack depends on your travel needs, but basically you want a backpack with a big around 50 liter waterproof main compartment.
+The size of the backpack depends on your travel needs, but basically for serious travel you want a backpack with a big around 50 liter waterproof main compartment.
 This gives you plenty of space for a few days of travelling.
 A good thing about waterproof backpacks is you can easily regulate their size but more on that later when we come to closing systems.
+For short day long trips a smaller backpack might be better, from 20L-30L.

 SHOULDER STRAPS AND CARRYING COMFORT

 Carrying 50l of gear is not a walk in the park.
 This is why regular dry bags are useless for serious travel.
 You need a real backpack for that.
-Look for a backpack that has real shoulder straps.
-They should be wide, adjustable and padded.
+Look for a backpack that has real shoulder straps, not just ordinary straps.
+Shoulder straps should be wide, adjustable and padded.
 Using non-water absorbing foam that will not soak in water is a plus.
 Also look for a backpack that has a hip belt that will help distribute some of the load on to your hips and prevent the backpack from moving around too much.

 100% waterproof material is not breathable.
 This means your back will get even hotter and sweatier than with a regular backpack.
 A padded back makes quite a bit of difference.
 Again, look for non water absorbing foam.